"

 Connecting early and often with resource development (RD) teams helps to ensure:

-• The content production process goes smoothly, and timelines are accurate.
+• The content production process goes smoothly, and deliverables are met on-time.

 • Content is expressed in varied ways, increasing accessibility.